IEEE STANDARDS ASSOCIATION OPERATIONS MANUAL

 6.5 Position statements

-a) Failure to conform with the provisions of the IEEE Bylaws, the IEEE-SA Operations Manual, the IEEE-SA Standards Board Bylaws, the IEEE-SA Standards Board Operations Manual, or the specific procedures of the Sponsor or working group
+a) Failure to conform with the provisions of the IEEE Bylaws, the IEEE SA Operations Manual, the IEEE SA Standards Board Bylaws, the IEEE SA Standards Board Operations Manual, or the specific procedures of the Standards Committee or working group

 6.6.1 Standards Conduct Committee